Best Kayak Ceiling Hoist System for Garages

 There are no ifs, ands, or buts about it: Kayaks are tricky pieces of equipment to store.

-The length, weight, and sometimes awkward shape of kayaks make it hard to find a suitable storage spot for them, especially if you’re short on space at home.
-Thankfully, keen paddlers with a garage or shed can quickly and easily use a kayak hoist system to store their boats when they’re not on the water.
+Their length, weight, and sometimes awkward shape can make it hard to find a suitable storage spot for them, especially if you’re short on space at home.
+Thankfully, if you have a garage, you can quickly and easily use a kayak hoist to store your boat.

 If you’re in a hurry, here are our top picks.
 Or continue scrolling to see our full list with in-depth reviews.